 - Developers can add and share new features via plugins.

 There are a couple of cons with OmniDB:

 - OmniDB lacks community support in comparison to pgAdmin and DBeaver.
 So, you might find it difficult to learn this tool, and could feel a bit alone when you face an issue.

-- It doesn’t have as many features as paid GUI tools like Navicat and DataGrip.
+- It doesn’t have as many features as paid GUI clients like Navicat and DataGrip.

 OmniDB users have favorable opinions about it, and you can download OmniDB for PostgreSQL.

 DataGrip is a cross-platform integrated development environment (IDE) that supports multiple database environments.
 The most important thing to note about DataGrip is that it’s developed by JetBrains, one of the leading brands for developing IDEs.
 If you have ever used PhpStorm, IntelliJ IDEA, PyCharm, WebStorm, you won’t need an introduction on how good JetBrains IDEs are.

 There are many exciting features to like in the DataGrip PostgreSQL GUI: